 For travelers going to the Phoenix area in March, the weather can be difficult to predict, with days ranging from nice and sunny to cool and rainy.
-However, true to its name, the Valley of the Sun is usually warm (but not too hot) in March, so it should be a good time for not only sunbathing but exploring.
-Due to the nice weather, visitors can expect some bigger crowds and higher prices on accommodations and flights, so planning in advance always helps.
+However, true to its name, the Valley of the Sun is usually warm (but not too hot) in March, so it should be a good time for exploring.
+Due to the nice weather and spring training baseball games, visitors can expect bigger crowds and higher prices on accommodations and flights than usual, so planning in advance always helps.

-Many different local events in Phoenix take advantage of the favorable climate by entertaining visitors in the spring of 2020.
-Look for everything a tequila tasting bash at the Desert Botanical Garden to the Litchfield Park Art & Wine Festival which features numerous art vendors and drinks to enjoy.
-There are also cultural events honoring Hawaiian and other South Pacific Islander groups and an Italian festival that is fun for the whole family, featuring everything from acrobats to spaghetti-eating contests.
+Many different local events in Phoenix take advantage of the favorable climate by entertaining visitors in the spring.
+Apart from baseball, look for everything from a tequila tasting bash at the Desert Botanical Garden to the Litchfield Park Art & Wine Festival.

 Phoenix Weather in March